Guts. Specifically, I’m talking about your toddler’s gut.

 This may not be something most moms are thinking about, but if your toddler has chronic diarrhea, constipation or any other digestive issues, maybe you should.

 I am a mother of twin toddlers and I know first hand the effects of a poor gut.
 I supplemented my breast-feeding with infant formula and at the time did not know that the colic and constipation my daughter was having was attributed to the lack of gut flora she had.
-Luckily my pediatrician gave me some insight on gut health and the benefits of breast-feeding.
+Luckily my pediatrician gave me some insight on gut health and the benefits of breastfeeding.

 As I’m sure you already know, breast milk serves as the best source of nutrition for your child.
 Along with a perfect ratio of macronutrients, vitamins, and minerals, it also provides antibodies to protect against infection and beneficial bacteria that sets the foundation for your child’s gut flora.
+Fortunately, for women with low milk supply or worried their child isn’t receiving enough nutrients, adding a multivitamin that enhances your breast milk quality and quantity into your routine is incredibly beneficial for both mother and child.

 What Is Your Gut?